-1. (noun) Anything you receive from another individual after they die, typically money or property.
+1. (noun) Anything an individual receives from another individual after they die—typically money or property.

 2. (noun) Any traits passed from an individual or group to future generations such as cultural heritage or genetics.

 3. (noun) The act of inheriting.

 Example: An individual inherits a car from a relative.

 Download Audio Pronunciation: inheritance.mp3

 - Receiving an inheritance from an individual before they die is called preheritance and is an inter vivo transfer of wealth.

 - Not to be confused with succession, which is the transfer of a particular office or status to another person such as a son becoming king after his father dies.

 - I am giving up my inheritance to pursue my dream as an artist.

 - My dad left me a large inheritance after he died.